subethaedit/SubEthaEdit/SubEthaEdit-Mac/Documentation/ModeDebugHelper/readme.md

 ## [Style Extraction Makefile](id:makefile)
 **Makefile**

-`make` : generates Style Sheets for all Modes found the default Mode Folder
+`make` : generates Style Sheets for all Modes found in the default Mode folder
 `make MODEPATHPREFIX=<path/to/Modes/Folder/>` generates the Style Sheets for the modes in given folder
 `make STYLEPATHPREFIX=<path/to/Style/Folder/>` generates the Style Sheets in the given folder
 `make clean` : deletes all the generated Style Sheets (if there are any)